rockhopsoft/fallacy/README.md

 <a href="https://laravel.com/" target="_blank">Laravel</a>-based engine for designing a
 database and creating a mobile-friendly user interface to fill it.

+Part of my re-build is to migrate the game to the software I've been focused on building for the past three years.
+But the more important part is a redesign of the user experience, since upon launch the site made it to page three of a 'design fails' sub-Reddit.
+The game needs work perfectly for mobile devices.

+So if you have any skills with design or graphics that would be an amazing collaboration.
+It would also be amazing to find sharp minds to help create an arsenal of memes, which drove tons of traffic to the site for its first few months.
+And of course, folks can always help more by adding examples to the crowd-sourced collection.

+Let me know if getting more involved in this project would interest you! wikiworldorder *at* protonmail.com

 # Table of Contents
 * [Requirements](#requirements)
 * [Getting Started](#getting-started)